Four good reasons to consider investing in the development of a product.

 Maintenance fees are used to provide ongoing support and bug fixes of the product.
 Product upgrades are limited to software versions that fall within an active maintenance fee payment period.
 Only products with maintenance fees in good standing can request changes, enhancements and receive bug fixes.
 The subscription model includes the maintenance fees as part of the subscription payment.

 Can I fund a product 100%?

 No. The idea behind the stakeholder program is to get several smaller investors.
-The more stakeholders involved in a product the more diverse pool of ideas and sales channels.
+The more stakeholders are involved in a product, the more diverse the pool of ideas and sales channels.

 I have a product idea, but I am unsure if SAP Business One community is interested.
 Can you help?

 Yes.
 We will set up a product page with your idea for community input.
 You supply all the details and we will provide a rough development quote.
 From the rough quote, we will set a guess target retail price to see the community and stakeholder interest.

 Can an idea alone make me a stakeholder in the product?

 No. A stakeholder takes a financial risk in a product and needs to be compensated for that risk.
 An idea carries no financial risk.
 Therefore, KB1Pro cannot offer a stakeholder percentage for an idea alone.
 What we can offer you is advice.
 Talk to your target customers who can use the product.
 Pre-sell them the idea and get them to invest the funds in the product.